-Worcester State University offers the Initial Licensure Program in Middle School Education (grades 5-8).
+Worcester State University offers the Initial Licensure Program in Middle School Education.
+Certain grade levels covered by licensure differ based on subject areas (see table below).
+For more information about licensure areas, please see an academic advisor from the Education Department.
 The Massachusetts Test for Educator Licensure (MTEL) is embedded in the program at various stages and must be passed for completion of the program and licensure.

 The Department of Elementary and Secondary Education offers Initial Licensure programs in the following areas in cooperation with liberal arts and sciences departments in the Worcester State University Education Program.

 |Teacher of English||(5-12)|

 For required courses in these areas students should consult their liberal arts/science advisor.

 Students planning to minor in Middle School Education will progress through a three-stage process.
 Each stage must be completed satisfactorily prior to passage to the next stage.
 Students will pursue a major in the content area relevant to their licensure as listed above.